-As a side note, matcha tea is traditionally part of a tea ceremony in Japan, but don't let this intimidate you, this fine green tea powder is easy to use right at home and makes for the most delicious lattes!
+As a side note, matcha tea is traditionally part of a tea ceremony in Japan.
+Don't let this intimidate you, this fine green tea powder is easy to use right at home and makes for the most delicious lattes!
 I found mine online and even though matcha can be a little expensive, I usually make a ton of recipes using just one order.